Workers’ Compensation Payroll Audit: Frequently Asked Questions

 Yes, you can use a spreadsheet, but be sure to include the following information:

-Name of the entity we insure
+• Name of the entity we insure.

-Account and policy number
+• Account and policy number.

-Name of each employee and/or contractor
+• Name of each employee and/or contractor.

-Job title of each employee and/or contractor
+• Job title of each employee and/or contractor.

-Gross salary of each employee and/or contractor
+• Gross salary of each employee and/or contractor.

-Housing allowance of each employee and/or contractor
+• Housing allowance or rent-free living amount for each employee and/or contractor.

 Can I send the report from my accounting software or do I have to use the form?